List of X-Men film series characters: Vanessa Carlyle

-Vanessa Carlyle (played by Morena Baccarin) is the girlfriend of Deadpool.
-She worked as an escort when she met Wade, beginning a relationship with him.
-Wade proposed to her, but after his cancer diagnosis he disappeared, due to him receiving the experimental treatment that mutated him.
-She is kidnapped by Ajax and Angel Dust to lure in Deadpool.
+Vanessa Carlyle (portrayed by Morena Baccarin) is the girlfriend of Deadpool.
+She worked as an escort when she first met Wade.
+He disappears after his cancer diagnosis due to his receiving the experimental treatment that mutated him, despite being engaged to her.
+Ajax and Angel Dust kidnap her to lure in Deadpool.

 She is killed by drug dealer Sergei Valishnikov (Thayr Harris) in Deadpool 2, but is saved by Deadpool with Cable's time slider.
 She breaks up with Wade prior to the third film due to his failed superhero lifestyle.
 She is present at Wade's birthday party in Deadpool & Wolverine.
 She gets back together with Wade at the end of the film.

 Dopinder

-Dopinder (played by Karan Soni) is a taxi driver and close friend of Deadpool who often drives him and his teammates to battles.
+Dopinder (portrayed by Karan Soni) is a taxi driver and close friend of Deadpool who often drives him and his teammates to battles.
 He appears in all three Deadpool films, and is present at Wade's birthday.

 Negasonic Teenage Warhead

-Negasonic Teenage Warhead (played by Brianna Hildebrand) is a young mutant with the ability to generate atomic bursts around her body.
+Negasonic Teenage Warhead (portrayed by Brianna Hildebrand) is a young mutant with the ability to generate atomic bursts around her body.
 She is a member of the X-Men.

-She defeats Angel Dust in the first film, in the second film she has entered a relationship with the fellow X-Men Yukio and fights Juggernaut, and in the third she attends Wade's birthday party.
+She defeats Angel Dust in the first film; in the second film, she enters a relationship with fellow X-Man Yukio and fights Juggernaut; and in the third, she attends Wade's birthday party.

-Francis Freeman/Ajax
+Francis Freeman / Ajax

-Francis Freeman/Ajax (played by Ed Skrein) was a mutant who was immune to pain.
-He tortured Wade in the Workshop and was later killed by him.
+Francis Freeman / Ajax (portrayed by Ed Skrein) was a mutant immune to pain.
+He tortured Wade in the Workshop and was disfigured during Wade's escape.
+He kidnaps Vanessa and is later killed by Wade.

 Angel Dust

-Angel Dust (played by Gina Carano) is a mutant with adrenaline based strength and durability.
+Angel Dust (portrayed by Gina Carano) is a mutant with adrenaline-based strength and durability.
 She is a member of the Workshop, working under Ajax.
 She fights Colossus but is saved by him from the destruction of the carrier.

+The Recruiter

+The Recruiter (portrayed by Jed Rees) is a recruiter for Ajax, who encourages Wade to join Ajax's program under the guise of a cure for Wade's cancer.
+Deadpool refers to the character as "Agent Smith" because of the similarity to the character from The Matrix franchise.

 Introduced in Deadpool 2 (2018)

-Nathan Summers/Cable
+Nathan Summers / Cable

-Nathan Summers/Cable (played by Josh Brolin) is a cybernetic mutant from the future sent back in time to kill Rusty Collins.
+Nathan Summers / Cable (portrayed by Josh Brolin) is a cybernetic mutant from the future sent back in time to kill Rusty Collins.

-Cable lived in an apocalyptic future as a soldier.
-Cable's wife (Hayley Sales) and daughter, Hope (Islie Hirvonen), were killed by Rusty Collins in the future, so he travelled back in time to kill him.
-He is opposed by Deadpool and X-Force, but later sides with them.
+Cable lives in an apocalyptic future as a soldier.
+Cable's wife (Hayley Sales) and daughter, Hope (Islie Hirvonen), are killed by Rusty Collins in the future, so he travels back in time to kill him.
+Deadpool and X-Force initially oppose him, but he later sides with them.

 Domino

-Domino (played by Zazie Beetz) is a mutant with the ability of good luck.
+Domino (portrayed by Zazie Beetz) is a mutant with the ability of good luck.
 She joins X-Force and is the only hired member to survive.